 Context: share quick findings by making annotations that point out problems and recommendations directly on a picture of the design you tested.
 People will understand your thought process more easily if you provide them with context compared to plain text or reports.

 Skip the deliverable: sometimes you donÄt need to produce a deliverable (e.g. a report) at all–especially if you’re dealing with a small project involving only a small team.
-Spend the time you would have used to produce said deliverable more productively: discuss findings and implications directly with your team or actually start improving the product you tested.
+Spend the time you would have used to produce said deliverable more productively: discuss findings and implications directly with your team or start improving the product you tested.
 Keep in mind, however, that findings that haven’t been documented at all will most likely will be forgotten and lost in the future–especially if you’re dealing with a small project involving only a small team.
-Spend the time you would have used to produce said deliverable more productively: discuss findings and implications directly with your team or actually start improving the product you tested.
+Spend the time you would have used to produce said deliverable more productively: discuss findings and implications directly with your team or start improving the product you tested.
 Keep in mind, however, that findings that haven’t been documented at all will most likely will be forgotten and lost in the future.

 regardless of which way to communicate your findings you end up choosing, it’s always a good idea to prioritize your findings into categories such as critical problem, highest priority, medium priority, and lowest priority.
 Doing this will direct your audience’s focus on the most important issues and help them to decide which problem to tackle first.
 On to of that it will give an estimate of the severity of the problem you present.
 If you can, provide design recommendations to give a starting point that offers designers guidance.
-If your data shows work that needs to be done suggest next steps that should be taken.
+If your data shows work that needs to be done suggest the next steps that should be taken.

 Illustrate benefits that come with making certain improvements as well as consequences from not solving obvious problems such as customers, time and money that will be lost.
 Back these claims up with numbers (from analytics or similar sources) if you have them and make sure to also include findings from the qualitative part of your research.
 They will provide your audience with the answer to the question “Why did XY happen?”.

 In case you need or want to write up a report at the end of your research process, consider writing and additional one-sheeter that can be read quickly and sums up all important findings.
-If you have to send your research results as an email and simply can’t communicate them in person, provide the recipients with some context–why was the study/survey conducted and what are they key results–directly within the email body.
+If you have to send your research results as an email and simply can’t communicate them in person, provide the recipients with some context–why was the study/survey conducted and what are the key results–directly within the email body.